bridgecrew-perf4/aws-terraform-nodejs-app-sample/README.md

 # aws-terraform-nodejs-app-sample

-Please remember to update the shell script with your respective key(s) when install one of the agents
+Please remember to update the shell script with your respective key(s) when installing one of the agents